margaretstorey/startup2024/milestone 1 - proof of concept.md

 - [5 minutes] Continue with a short presentation of:
     - Your feature list (2 minutes: what is done? which features are expected? how long do you expect the work will take?)
     - Your road map (1 minute: what to expect in the future milestones? how does it differ from the original estimation?)
     - Your progress and group reflection what you have learned (2 minutes: how did you split the work among the group, who did what? what was easy? what was difficult? why?
 See [here for some ideas](https://www.atlassian.com/blog/jira-software/5-fun-sprint-retrospective-ideas-templates) for your group reflection)

+### 6. Deliverables (to submit post presentation)

- ⚠️ **Also, please send us via message on Slack (your private group channel): the presentation, a summary document of the above (progress, feature list, road map), group reflection, and a link to your GitHub repository.**
+ ⚠️ **Please send us via message on Slack (your private group channel): the presentation, a summary document of the above (progress, feature list, road map), group reflection, individual summary of work done by each team member,  and a link to your GitHub repository.**

+ ### 7. Expectations

 **Important note:** Full grading for the milestone (15 points) will be given for teams that successfully: